sdlhappylin/V-Rising-Server-Docker/README.md

 #####  use docker-compose:
 * new docker-compose.yml
 ```
-version: "2.1"
+version: "3.1"
 services:
   vrising:
     container_name: v-rising-server-docker
-    image: v-rising-server-docker #need need to be changed to your own image name
+    image: v-rising-server-docker #need to be changed to your own image name
     volumes:
       - /path/for/server-data:/vrising/.wine/drive_c/VRisingServer/server-data
     ports: